yunzhe-zhou/SUGAR/README.md

 # Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning

-This repository contains the implementation for the paper "Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning
+This repository contains the implementation for the paper [Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning](https://arxiv.org/pdf/2106.01474.pdf) in Python.
-" in Python.

 ## Summary of the paper